 Definitions

-College: Geelong Lutheran College St John's Newtown and Armstrong Creek the right to raise a complaint/grievance and have it considered seriously.
-The complaints/grievance process is intended to encompass any educational, behavioural, or school environment issues that may arise
+The College: Geelong Lutheran College St John's Newtown and Armstrong Creek raise a complaint/grievance and have it considered seriously.
+The complaints/grievance process is intended to encompass any educational, behavioural, or school environment issues that may arise.